epfl-ada/ada-2024-project-microbiotaandco/README.md

 Dates were recorded in varying formats, such as ‘yyyy’ and ‘yyyy.mm.dd’.
 To standardize the data, only the first four characters of each date were retained, corresponding to the year, and converted into numeric values.

     -    Language and Country Cleaning:
 The ‘Movie Language’ and ‘Movie Country’ columns contained dictionary-like structures.
 We extracted and retained the mappings while grouping similar values.
-For example, ‘Standard Cantonese’ and ‘Cantonese’ were merged into ‘Cantonese’, and ‘United Kingdom’, ‘Kingdom of Great Britain’, and ‘England’ were unified as ‘United Kingdom’.
+For example, ‘Standard Cantonese’ and ‘Cantonese’ were merged into ‘Cantonese’.
 Both columns now contain lists of strings.

     **Final Dataset**:
 The two datasets were ultimately merged into a single dataset containing the selected attributes.
 Rows with NaN values were removed to ensure data quality.
 Two versions of the final dataset were saved: